Chemaclass

 People skills

 So, you’re a software developer, and you’ve mastered coding languages, algorithms, and all the tech stuff.
 That’s awesome!
 But here’s the deal: technical skills alone won’t get you as far as you might think.
-If you can’t work well with others, it doesn’t matter how great your code is — nobody will want to work with you.

 In software development, collaboration is everything.
 Projects aren’t just solo endeavors.
 You will be part of a team — with other developers, designers, or even non-tech folks like managers and clients.
 How you communicate, collaborate, and handle feedback can make or break your success.